 Generally, downpayment assistance programs that use Office of Housing funds will require the following eligibility and property selection criteria:

 You should confirm specific eligibility and property selection criteria with the downpayment assistance program you will be using.
-This information also can be found in our printable downpayment assistance brochure.

 Household Income Limits

 Your household must earn LESS than 80% of area median income by household size (as shown in the Income Limits spreadsheet) to be eligible.

 If you have questions about how to determine your household income, or if your income is very close to the income limit showing for your family size, check with one of our program partners first before ruling yourself out!

 One or more individuals purchasing a home who are members of a household that does not include any person who has owned any interest in a residence within the 3-year period immediately preceding the home purchase for which assistance is provided, unless that person is a displaced homemaker.